Image

 Advanced Certificate in Transnational Organized Crime Studies (ACTOCS)

-The Advanced Certificate in Transnational Organized Crime Studies (ACTOCS) offers advanced instruction on the nature, dynamics, causes, and control of those crime phenomena that pose a challenge to more than one country and call for international cooperation.
-It examines the nature and etiology of established as well as emerging transnational organized criminal groups and criminal activities.
-The focus is on illegal cross-border trade such as the trafficking of drugs, counterfeit medicine, and humans; transnational predatory crimes such as serial burglary; international environmental crimes; money laundering, corruption, and cybercrime; networks of offenders involved in these crimes and their terrestrial and virtual mobility; and factors that facilitate and shape transnational crime, including technology, international travel, trade, and migration.
+The Advanced Certificate in Transnational and Cyber Organized Crime Studies (ACTOCS) offers advanced instruction on the nature, dynamics, causes, and control of those crime phenomena that pose a challenge to more than one country and call for international cooperation.
+It examines the nature and etiology of established as well as emerging transnational and cyber organized criminal groups and criminal activities.
+The focus is on illegal cross-border activities including drug trafficking, arms smuggling, wildlife crime and human trafficking; transnational predatory crimes such as serial burglary; kidnapping, extortion, and financial fraud; and networks of offenders involved in these crimes and their mobility, This advanced certificate critically examines factors that facilitate and shape transnational crimes, including technology, and identifies the clearnet and darknet spaces where cyber organized criminal groups operate, as well as examines structures, tactics, and methods of operation of members of these groups.

 Curriculum